 Faculty Contact: Bonny Rockette-Wagner, PhD

-• This Area of Emphasis involves training and research translating the proven benefits of lifestyle intervention on a broad range of health outcomes including type 2 diabetes, cardiovascular disease, and obesity.
+- This Area of Emphasis involves training and research translating the proven benefits of lifestyle intervention on a broad range of health outcomes including type 2 diabetes, cardiovascular disease, obesity, cancer, and function/fatiguability in older adults.
 This program encompasses the conceptual and practical foundation needed for such public health translation initiatives.
-Learning objectives include a thorough understanding of the epidemiological basis for disease prevention, as well as behavioral intervention theory, and lifestyle intervention training, along with a critical understanding of the methodological issues in designing and evaluating these efforts.
+Learning objectives include a thorough understanding of the epidemiological basis for disease prevention, as well as behavioral intervention theory, and lifestyle intervention training.
+A critical understanding of the methodological issues in designing and evaluating these efforts is conveyed through coursework, independent study, and lab work related to physical activity measurement.
+Additional resources include the Glynn Accelerometer Reading Center and the Physical Activity Resource Center (PARC).

-• The faculty involved in this Area of Emphasis in the Department of Epidemiology are widely diverse in their focus, expertise and resulting funded research studies.
-Under the umbrella of prevention, lifestyle intervention and movement, examples of the resulting recent studies developing from these diverse focus areas include the Diabetes Prevention Program and Translation Efforts; Aging, Cognition, and Hearing Evaluations in Elders; Psychosocial Issues and Bariatric Surgery; Physical Activity and Sedentary Behavior Change; Epidemiology of Diabetes Complications; Cognitive Decline, Brain Aging, Physical Environment & Mobility; Task Specific Timing and Coordination Exercises in Older Adults; the Study of Women’s Health Across the Nation (SWAN); and Lifestyle Intervention in Clinical Settings.
+- The faculty involved in this Area of Emphasis in the Department of Epidemiology are widely diverse in their focus, expertise and resulting funded research studies.
+Under the umbrella of prevention, lifestyle intervention and movement, examples of the resulting recent studies developing from these diverse focus areas include the Diabetes Prevention Program and Translation Efforts; Study of Muscle, Mobility and Aging (SOMMA); Composite Protective Lifestyle Factors and Risk of Cancer in the Singapore Chinese Health Study; Cognition, and Hearing Evaluations in Elders; Psychosocial Issues and Bariatric Surgery; Epidemiology of Diabetes Complications; Cognitive Decline, Brain Aging, Physical Environment & Mobility; Task Specific Timing and Coordination Exercises in Older Adults; the Study of Women’s Health Across the Nation (SWAN); Predicting Obesity-related Health Outcomes in Clinical Care using Health Record Data, the Development of a Physical Activity Intervention for Coordination with Clinical Care (ActiveGOALS), and the Tobago Health Studies Lifestyle Data.

 Psychiatric Epidemiology